Nyer00/ExterminiumMod/README.md

 # ExterminiumMod
-I will publish here all Exterminium Mod releases before posting on tModLoader browser
+I will publish here all Exterminium Mod releases once they are done

 # Version Changelog:
 V 0.100.1 - First Release